Tim-Spurlin/Falcon-Grant-Proposal/README.md

 - Long-term security infrastructure benefiting the community for years to come
 - Innovative model applicable to similar organizations nationwide

-We are deeply grateful for the COPS Office's consideration of this critical security enhancement for Churches United for the Homeless.
+We are deeply grateful for the COPS Office's consideration of this critical security enhancement for Churches United for the Homeless through the PASS Program (Funding Opportunity O-COPS-2025-172392).

 ---